alanhaugen/Programming-I/README.md

 I feel I need to learn more about UML and try to understand how such diagrams can be useful for programmers.

+I tried using nomnoml to create the UML, but I still know so little about UML I am not sure how useful the diagram ends up being [https://nomnoml.com/](https://nomnoml.com/).

 ## Documentation

 I have used Doxygen to generate pretty documentation (XML).